 I’ve always been captivated by Russian folklore with its guardian spirits that are an inseparable part of daily life.
 This book perfectly captures the feeling of living in a such a world and it’s hard to tell where the real world begins and what’s magical because it’s all reality to Vasya.
 It mixes medieval slice-of-life with fairy tale conventions effortlessly.
 Morozko the winter-king says to Vasya at some point that magic is just choosing to believe that the world is the way you want it to be and I think that conveys the tone of this book rather well.
 The worldbuilding is only enhanced by the author’s beautiful prose that conjures up vivid imagery from very few words.

 The Bear and the Nightingale was one of my favorite books of the year.
 I particularly appreciated that this book tells a satisfying story by itself.
 If I didn’t already know there was a sequel, I would have assumed it was a standalone.
 But I’m so glad that there is a sequel and I have an early copy of it because I can’t wait to spend more time in this world.

 The Bear and the Nightingale by Katherine Arden (Winternight, #1)

 Del Rey, 2017 | Buy the book

-I received a complimentary review copy of this book from the publisher or author.
+I received a free review copy of this book from the publisher or author.